Julia258456/Patient_Service_System/README.md

-# Patient Service System- Orthodontic Office
+# Patient Service System - Orthodontic Office

 Project for JAVA Programming in the winter semester 2021/2022, simulating a patient service system in an orthodontic office